• Skip to main content

 #18.
 Overall, body power and strength

-I can vouch for the difference deadlifting can make for anyone past 50.
+I can vouch for the difference deadlifting can make for anyone over 50.

 You do not want to feel an effort when you walk, stand, sit down, get up, climb stairs, or breathe.

-Out of all the exercises I have done over the last nine years, deadlifts, along with squats, have made the most significant difference.
+Out of all the exercises I have done over the last eleven years, deadlifts, along with squats, have made the most significant difference.

 #19.
 ADL protection